beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 (@) `03-mysql-start.sh`

-This script start the MySQL service and initializes the password of the `root` MySQL user using the variable from the `configrc` file called `$MYSQL_ROOT_PASSWORD`.
+This script start the MySQL service and initializes the password of the `root` MySQL user using a variable from the `configrc` file called `$MYSQL_ROOT_PASSWORD`.

 ```Bash